-If you run or want to run a vegan business, check out certification standards.
+If you run or want to run a vegan business, check out the existing vegan standards.

 The growing number of plant-based companies, including meat/protein alternatives, means that there are more options for consumers to move away from animal-derived products and toward cruelty-free beauty and vegan food options.
 However, it isn’t uncommon to find labels in which a package claims that their product is “vegan” when they mean “vegetarian.”
 Even a small bit of dairy, eggs or honey (the common ingredients I see) make that difference.

-Aside from trusting ingredient lists on products (which can still fool consumers if we don’t know how each ingredient is made), the only other way to determine whether a product is truly vegan is if they have paid for a certification.
-Below are the certification seals to look out for or obtain in specific regions.
+Aside from trusting ingredient lists on products (which can still fool consumers if we don’t know how each ingredient is made), the only other way to determine whether a product is truly vegan is if a company has paid for a vegan standard, trademark, or certification.
+Below are the seals to look out for or obtain in specific regions.

 Natural Food Certifiers offers a Vegan Natural Food Certifiers label for manufacturing, trading or distribution companies, vegan processors, or farm products.
 The site also lists “animals that originate from your farm facility” and I don’t know what that means, so if I was a food producer, I’d again defer to one of the certs below instead.

-Issued by BeVeg in Washington DC, this is a “law firm issued” symbol available to companies globally.
-Interestingly, there’s no application process.
-You pay a $100 USD fee, undergo a questionnaire, submit documentation, and then get approval.
+Issued by BeVeg in Washington DC, this is the only law-reviewed, ISO standardized certification available to companies globally.
+You pay a $100 USD fee, undergo a questionnaire, submit documentation, and get approval.
 Certification is valid for 12 months and the annual fee is hefty, but this is the only certification that includes on-site third party audits.

 IMO, they should just use “cruelty-free” or “vegan” and not both, because having either/or makes it super confusing and I’m left wondering whether there’s still cruelty involved if a company uses the “vegan” logo, or whether “cruelty-free” indicates that ingredients are vegan.